rsmail/csc-307-group-project/CONTRIBUTING.md

-After cloning the repository do npm install on the root directory, express-backend, and frontend Also make sure .prettierrc is in YAML
+# Setup

+- Clone the repository

+- In the root directory, `run npm install`

+    - Make sure the language mode for `.prettierrc` is `YAML`